Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         at each visit.
-    (B) Individual VEP feature measurements for peak amplitudes (left) and latencies (right) for all participants and all visits in the study, separated by age and colored by visit as in (A). mean and +/- standard error (S.E.) wave-forms for each visit are plotted below.
+    (B) Individual VEP feature measurements for peak amplitudes (left) and latencies (right) for all participants and all visits in the study, separated by age and colored by visit as in (A).
     (C) Principal coordinate analysis (PCoA) by multidimensional scaling (MDS) on Bray-Curtis dissimilarity of taxonomic profiles;
         percent variance explained (fraction of positive eigenvalues)